Gluconokinase

-Thus, the two substrates of this enzyme are ATP and D-gluconate, whereas its two products are ADP and 6-phospho-D-gluconate.
+The enzyme characterised from yeast and Escherichia coli converts the hexose sugar, D-gluconic acid, to 6-phospho-D-gluconic acid by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).
+The enzyme is also found in mammalian kidney and Pseudomonas fluorescens.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:D-gluconate 6-phosphotransferase.
 Other names in common use include gluconokinase (phosphorylating), and gluconate kinase.
-This enzyme participates in pentose phosphate pathway.